Strategy-proof allocation with outside option: Applications

 \begin{proposition} In the object assignment model with weak preferences, an IR, unbidominated, and truncation-invariant mechanism is not size improved by any other IR and truncation-invariant mechanism. \end{proposition}

-By presenting Proposition \ref{prop:sizeimprove} for truncation-invariant mechanisms, we intend to apply it to non-strategy-proof mechanisms.
-In the proof of the proposition, a crucial step is to prove the following lemma.
-This lemma enables us to apply Theorem \ref{thm2}.
+Because strict size dominance implies size improvement, but the converse is not true, Proposition \ref{prop:sizeimprove} is not implied by Theorem \ref{thm1}.
+A crucial step in the proof of Proposition \ref{prop:sizeimprove} is to prove the following Lemma \ref{lemma:random}.
+It enables us to apply Lemma \ref{thm2} to obtain Proposition \ref{prop:sizeimprove}.